Award for Dwayne Shiels, a pedigree sheep farmer from Letterkenny, Co. Donegal

 Advertisement

-This year marks the 25th anniversary of the FBD Young Farmer of the Year Awards which were held at the Radisson Blu hotel in Sligo, home county of last year’s winner Christopher Tuffy.
-Marty Morrissey, who was the evening’s Master of Ceremonies, entertained the crowd and the past winners in attendance were invited on stage to celebrate the 25th anniversary of the awards.
+This year marks the 25th anniversary of the FBD Young Farmer of the Year Awards, which were held at the Radisson Blu hotel in Sligo, home county of last year’s winner Christopher Tuffy.

-Elaine Houlihan, Macra National President said: ‘The FBD Young Farmer of the Year Awards acknowledge and celebrate the talent, commitment and hard work of young farmers across Ireland.
-Tonight’s winner, Dwayne Shiels, is a shining example of the talent of Ireland’s young farmers.
-In fact, all of the finalists here tonight, highlight the best and the brightest in the industry.
-What better way to celebrate the 25th anniversary of the awards than with a slate of such high calibre candidates.
-Congratulations to Dwayne and all of tonight’s winners.
-We thank FBD for sponsoring these awards for the last 25 years and the IFA for their partnership.
-It is our young farmers who are the future of farming in this country and these awards ensure that the future of farming has its night in the spotlight.”

 Advertisement